Counselling ServicesCompassion Haven Counselling Services offers individual counselling for a wide range of metal health issues including:

 Confidentiality is key to any therapeutic relationship.
 That is why everything you share throughout your counselling journey will remain confidential with the following exceptions: If it is indicated that you or someone else is in imminent danger, if a child is in need of protection, or in the event that withholding confidential information would be in contravention to the law.

-Most extended health care plans cover counselling services provided by a Canadian Certified Counsellor (CCC) and/or Naturopath (ND).
+Most extended health care plans cover counselling services provided by a Canadian Certified Counsellor (CCC), RCT-C, or naturopath (ND).
 Please check with your insurance company to verify that you will be covered.